CosmoSailors/Dhruvtara/README.md

 Sending a notification to a friend when approaching a designated place, such as a bus stop.
 However, managing these tasks manually can be inconvenient and prone to human error, such as forgetting to disable DND after leaving a location.

-## 💡 Proposed Solution
+# 🌟 **DhruvTara**
+A Location-Based Event Triggering App.
-We propose developing an Android application that allows users to schedule tasks and triggers based on their real-time location.
-The app will utilize a foreground service (Android Foreground Services) to periodically check the user's location and execute predefined actions accordingly.
+We propose developing **DhruvTara**, an Android application that enables users to schedule tasks and triggers based on their real-time location.
+The app will utilize **Android Foreground Services** to periodically check the user's location and execute predefined actions accordingly.

-# 🌟 DhruvTara
+## 🚀 **How It Works**

-**DhruvTara** is a location-based event-triggering app that notifies you, rings an alarm, or turns on your do not disturb mode, you when you reach a predefined location.
-Never worry about missing an important place, forgetting to turn your dnd on/off when you enter/exit a place such as the library ever again!
+DhruvTara notifies you, rings an alarm, or automatically toggles **Do Not Disturb (DND) mode** when you reach a predefined location.
+Never worry about missing an important place or forgetting to turn DND on/off when entering or exiting locations like libraries, offices, or quiet zones!

 ## 📌 Features